needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Can copy/paste elements to and from a text file as valid UXML.
 1. Can undo/redo changes to styles, hierarchy, and selection.
 1. Open documents, the current selection, and unsaved changes survive domain reload.
 1. Double-clicking a `.uxml` asset in the Project opens it with UI Builder.
+Double-clicking a `.uxml` that is already opened in UI Builder window will open the file in the default IDE.
 1. Previously open document is re-opened after a Unity Editor restart.
 1. Renaming, moving, or deleting a `.uxml` or `.uss` that is currently open in the UI Builder will give you the option to abort the operation or reset the Builder and lose any unsaved changes.
+1. A dialog to Save/DontSave/Cancel will be shown if there are unsaved changes in the UI Builder, even if the UI Builder window is not open.

 ## StyleSheets